-As of June 30, 2009, lease rental payments associated with four separate leases had not been received as scheduled under the lease agreement.
-Subsequent to year-end, these payments were collected; accordingly, no allowance has been established.
+As of June 30, 2010, one lease rental payment had not been received as scheduled under the lease agreement.
+Subsequent to year-end, this payment was collected; accordingly, no allowance has been established.

 Note H - Bonds Payable

 In October 2002, the City of Fort Mitchell, Kentucky issued \$50,000,000 Kentucky League of Cities Funding Trust Lease Program Revenue Bonds, Variable Rate 2002 Series A. The Bonds are issuable as fully registered Bonds without coupons and will mature in October 2032, subject to mandatory and optional redemption prior to maturity (as described below).
 The Bonds are not general obligations of the Issuer or the Funding Trust but are special and limited obligations payable solely from the Trust Estate.